YongHHuang/data_science_salary/README.md

   - RPython(R or Python)
   - SQL
   - Viztool(Tableau or PowerBI)
-- Parsed the state abbreviation out of location.
-- Transformed company founded year into the age of comapny.
+Transformed the company founded year into the age of the company.

 ## EDA
-Explored the distributions, value counts, pivot tables, etc. of the data.
-Below are some highlights from visualizations.
+This analysis aims to help me learn more about the data science industry.
+It interests me because I am seeking a data analyst/scientist job and some of questions are:
+- What are their salaries?
+- How many jobs are there available in different locations?
+- What professional skills are more worth to invest or what do companies need?
+- What are common keywords that I should put on my resume?

 <p align="left" width="100%">
     <img width="45%" height=280 src="image/correlation.png">